cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

 0000000000000000  w   DF *UND*	0000000000000000  GLIBC_2.2.5 __cxa_finalize
 ```

 I have a call to `printf` on my code, so the implementation of `libc` available on my system is linked, and since I am using debian, that is [glibc](https://www.gnu.org/software/libc/).
 If I compile the same code on [Alpine](https://wiki.alpinelinux.org/wiki/Main_Page), that uses [musl](https://musl.libc.org), my static binary will have _83kB_, close to 10% it was with `glibc`.
-I've heard before that `musl` was supposed to be lighter (but not complete), so I wanted to do a quick test, but this is a subject for another deep dive.
+I've heard before that `musl` was supposed to be lighter (but not complete), so I wanted to do a quick test, but this is a subject for another post.
 The point here is: to build the docker image we need to pack everything, so `-static` is used in this example.

 The [docker hello world image](https://hub.docker.com/_/hello-world) avoid linking `libc` by directly calling the _syscall_:
 ```c